benjiemc/tcr-pmhc-interface-analysis/README.md

 ├── scripts/                                ----->  Utility scripts
 ├── src/                                    ----->  Python package of the code used to process and analyse the data project │   └── tcr_pmhc_interface_analysis/
-└── tests/                                  ----->  Tests for the python package
+└── tests/                                  ----->  Tests for the Python package
-    ├── apps/                                 ----->  Tests for command line applications used throughout └── unit/                                 ----->  Tests for python modules
+    ├── apps/                                 ----->  Tests for command line applications used throughout └── unit/                                 ----->  Tests for Python modules
 ```

 The analysis was conducted in the following set of notebooks: